w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 This project has an overambitious goal, that eventually results in a very simplistic design of its initial purpose: an expression of the web3, by bridging the digital content creation economy which thrives in the "NFT ecosystem", with the DeFi stack.

-The result is this attempt to design a simple version of a decentralized, generalized content creation and production protocol.
+The result is this attempt to design a simple version of a decentralized, autonomous, generalized content creation/production protocol.

 There are 3 kind of users, each with a different flow (dashboards from my frontend perspective):
 - Investors, who are funding what I call a "Request for Content" (defined further);